Muramasa: The Demon Blade: Setting and characters

 Muramasa takes place on Honshu, the main island of the Japanese archipelago, with its overall style and setting drawing heavily upon Japanese folklore and mythology.
-It is set in the Genroku period, itself within the larger Edo period, during the reign of the shōgun Tokugawa Tsunayoshi.
+It is set in the Genroku period, itself within the larger Edo period, during the reign of the shogun Tokugawa Tsunayoshi.
 Tsunayoshi's thirst for power has created conflict around ownership of the Demon Blades, samurai swords forged by the legendary swordsmith Muramasa Sengo that crave blood when drawn and bring madness and death to those foolish enough to draw them.
 Due to the chaos generated by this, the Demon Blades' powers begin summoning demons from Hell (Yomi), along with causing ancient gods to stir from long slumber.

-The two lead characters are Momohime (百姫), a princess of the Narukami clan from the locality of Mino; and Kisuke (鬼助), a runaway ninja with no memories but a burning desire for vengeance.
+The two lead characters are Momohime (百姫), a princess of the Narukami clan from the province of Mino; and Kisuke (鬼助), a runaway ninja with no memories but a burning desire for vengeance.
 For the course of the game, Momohime is inadvertently possessed by the spirit of Jinkuro Izuna (飯綱 陣九朗), an unscrupulous rōnin who was trying to possess the body of Momohime's betrothed Yukinojo Yagyu (柳生 雪之丞), a high-status samurai.
 Momohime and Kisuke are each accompanied and watched over by a kitsune in human form.
 They are Kongiku (紺菊), who holds affection for Jinkuro, and Yuzuruha (弓弦葉), who aids Kisuke in his quest against the Demon Blades' corruption.
 A key character in Kisuke's storyline is Torahime (虎姫), Momohime's sister.